reesvarney/OpenChat/README.md

 ## Bugs
 If you encounter any issues with OpenChat, please raise an issue so that it can be fixed as quickly as possible.

+## Development/ Contribution
+Due to the current state of the application in terms of stability, changes will quickly be applied directly to the master branch.
+However, once stability improves and updates become more incremental, new features/ fixes will be added into their own branches with more extensive testing before being merged into the master branch.

+If you would like to contribute please follow the following guide: https://github.com/firstcontributions/first-contributions/blob/master/README.md